Postdoctoral Research

 PhD Research

-My PhD research with Hans Hofmann explores the effect of the social environment on individual variation and social interactions in the African cichlid fish, Astatotilapia burtoni.
-Specifically, I want to understand how neural, hormonal, and genomic patterns that underlie social behaviors differ both within and across individuals.
-Currently, I’m working to combine behavioral data (space use, aggression, reproduction) with measures of sex and stress hormones, as well as transcriptome data from key brain regions involved in social behavior.
-So far, I’ve been able to identify unique styles of dominant, territorial males and determine their effect on the social community.
+My PhD research with Hans Hofmann explored the effect of the social environment on individual variation and social interactions in the African cichlid fish, Astatotilapia burtoni.
+I developed a naturalistic experimental design that provided novel insights into the neural and hormonal mechanisms associated with dynamic behavioral interactions and space use patterns within social groups.
+In one set of experiments, I changed the social context by adding an intruding male to a group of cichlids and demonstrated that multivariate analyses (neuroendocrine patterns, gene expression, behavior) reveal meaningful insights into both individual and group level responses.
+Currently, I’m finalizing an article that combines behavioral data (space use, aggression, reproduction) with measures of sex and stress hormones, as well as transcriptome data from key brain regions involved in social behavior to identify unique styles of dominant, territorial males and determine their effect on the social community.

 I also worked with Molly Cummings to explore how physiological manipulations alter social and reproductive interactions in two species of Poeciliid fish (sailfin mollies and mosquitofish).
 Specifically, I manipulated estrogen levels in females from the two species and examined the effects on opsin expression.
 I found that while the two species inhabit the same freshwater environments, they exhibit different sensitivity (in opsin expression) to estrogen manipulation.
 I was also able to help out with hormone analyses for a cool project on poison dart frogs.